dong881/audio-processor/README.md

 *   Converts various audio formats to WAV (16kHz, mono).
 *   Performs speech-to-text using Whisper.
 *   Performs speaker diarization using Pyannote Audio.
-*   Attempts to identify speaker names (e.g., `SPEAKER_00`) based on conversation context using Google Gemini.
+*   Attempts to identify speaker names (e.g., `SPEAKER_00`) based on conversation context using Google Gemini (`gemini-1.5-flash-latest`).
-*   Generates a meeting title, summary, and to-do list using Google Gemini.
+*   Generates a meeting title, summary, and to-do list using Google Gemini (`gemini-1.5-flash-latest`).
 *   Optionally extracts text from a PDF attachment (via Google Drive) to provide more context to Gemini for summarization.
 *   Creates a structured page in a specified Notion database with the title, summary, to-dos, and full transcript (without timestamps, using identified speaker names).

+## Detailed Workflow

+For a detailed step-by-step explanation of the application's internal workflow and function interactions, please see the [**Process Details Document**](./PROCESS_DETAILS.md).

 ## Prerequisites

-*   Python 3.8+
+*   Python 3.8+ (Python 3.10 used in Dockerfile)
-*   Docker & Docker Compose
+*   Docker & Docker Compose (Version 1.x might require multi-step updates, see below)
 *   Google Cloud Project with Drive API enabled
     *   OAuth 2.0 Credentials (`credentials.json`) OR Service Account Key (`service_account.json`)
 *   Google Gemini API Key